Giving Shelters the Tools to Save More Lives…

 The unique aspect of Robert’s method is that he knows nothing about the dog when he first meets them, but seems to figure them out quickly.
 Shelter pets have no history, no one knows what will set them off, what they like and what will make them bite.
 Entering into a kennel with many of these dogs is a crap shoot, but one that Robert rolls the dice on every time he visits a shelter.

 It’s one thing to do this day in and day out, it’s another to do this and teach others as well.
 Robert’s teaching and communication skills are exemplary: his affable personality and direct, sometimes dry approach keeps people engaged and excited to learn.

 Cabral’s work through Bound Angels has given countless dogs a second chance, one they undoubtedly would never have had if it were not for Robert’s dedication.
 His expert testimony in court cases involving dangerous and vicious dogs, his hands-on involvement in working with dogs that others deem un-trainable, as well as his creative approach to marketing dogs through the Bound Angels Shelter Angel Videos has earned him the ultimate title of Dog’s Best Friend.

-Robert has written a book, “Selling Used Dogs” that is the training manual for the shelter makeover program.
+The first, “Selling Used Dogs” is a training manual for the shelter makeover program.
 This book is available free to anyone in rescue or working at animal shelters.
 For more information – click here.